-In those days each station produced their own logbook and one recommendation from that DFS inspection was that the logbook should be bound so no alternations or replacements could be made.
-A new logbook was introduced by NCI Gosport in 2013 and, finally, the universally used NCI logbook was introduced in March 2014.
+In those days each station produced their own log books and one recommendation from that DFS inspection was that the log book should be bound so no alternations or replacements could be made.
+A new log book was introduced by Gosport NCI in 2013 and, finally, the universally used NCI log book was introduced in March 2014.